-The IARC assessment is solely based on three rat studies carried out more than 20 years ago, under conditions that are not acceptable, according to the EU’s current testing guidelines.
+The IARC assessment is based on three rat studies carried out more than 20 years ago, under conditions that are not aligned with the EU’s current testing guidelines.

 Furthermore, it is generally recognised that rats are uniquely sensitive to the effects of “lung overload”, a condition that is not observed in humans.

 IARC’s findings did not trigger any other regulatory action in Europe.